Worldwide Birder

 Okay, this explains what robins eat in winter under normal circumstances, but surely their diets must change in brutally cold places like Canada.
 What do robins eat in the winter in Canada?

-What Do Robins Eat In Winter (Canada)
+What Do Robins Eat In Winter In Canada

 Canada is not the most hospitable place for robins in the winter, as this country can get quite chilly and receive a plethora of snow.
 Nonetheless, robins are tougher birds than many give them credit for, and they are often up to the challenge of overwintering here.
-So, what do robins eat in winter (Canada)?
+So, what do robins eat in winter in Canada?

 Well, much like their bluebird cousins that overwinter in Canada, American Robins sustain themselves on diets that are mostly centered around berries.
 Alright, great – but what fruit do robins eat?
 The fruits of chokecherries, junipers (cedars), and crabapples are important foods for robins attempt to overwinter in Canada.